-- Modeling the right conditions and the right effects at the right level of abstraction is difficult - Knowledge engineering (creating and maintaining KBs for intelligent reasoning) is a field unto itself - Many hope that automated knowledge acquisition and machine learning tools can fill the gap: - Our intelligent systems should be able to learn about the conditions and effects, just like we do! - Our intelligent systems should be able to learn when to pay attention to, or reason about, certain aspects of processes, depending on the context!
+- Modeling the right conditions and the right effects at the right level of abstraction is very difficult - Knowledge engineering (creating and maintaining KBs for intelligent reasoning) is an entire field of investigation - Many hope that automated knowledge acquisition and machine learning tools can fill the gap: - Our intelligent systems should be able to learn about the conditions and effects, just like we do! - Our intelligent systems should be able to learn when to pay attention to, or reason about, certain aspects of processes, depending on the context!